The 2018 Toyota Camry Vs. Corolla – See Which One Is Best For You At Your Rock Hill, SC Car Dealership

 Both cars come standard with Toyota’s driver assist suite, Standard Toyota Safety Sense™ P. The safety suite offers a variety of intuitive features, including Pre-Collision System with Pedestrian Detection, Lane Departure Alert with Steering Assist, Automatic High Beams and more.

-The 2018 Toyota Corolla and Toyota Camry also offer the Star Safety System™ – standard set of preventative safety features, including Vehicle Stability Control, Traction Control and Smart Stop Technology®.
+The 2018 Toyota Corolla and Toyota Camry also offer the Star Safety System™ – a standard set of preventative safety features, including Vehicle Stability Control, Traction Control, and Smart Stop Technology®.
 If that doesn’t supply enough peace of mind, Toyota also offers its no-cost ToyotaCare plan.
 With the 2-year/25,000-mile plan, drivers have access to 24-hour roadside assistance, as well as routine maintenance at their Toyota service center, including oil changes, tire rotations and more.

 When deciding between the new 2018 Toyota Camry vs. Corolla, you can count on world-class safety no matter which one you choose.
-Test-drive them both at Toyota of Rock Hill, serving Fort Mill, SC and Charlotte, NC.
+Test-drive them both at Toyota of Rock Hill, serving Fort Mill, SC, and Charlotte, NC.